Silent Hill: Homecoming

-Silent Hill: Homecoming is a 2008 survival horror game developed by Double Helix Games and published by Konami Digital Entertainment.
+Silent Hill: Homecoming is a 2008 survival horror game developed by Double Helix Games and published by Konami.
 The sixth installment in the Silent Hill series, Homecoming follows the journey of Alex Shepherd, a soldier returning from war, to his hometown of Shepherd's Glen, where he finds the town in disarray, and his younger brother missing.
-As he continues on his search to find his younger brother, he discovers more about the Order, a cult, as well as the town's history, and his own past.
+As he continues on his search to find his younger brother, he discovers more about the Order, the town's history and his own past.

-The game was released on September 30, 2008, in North America for the PlayStation 3 and Xbox 360, and the Microsoft Windows version was released in North America on November 6, 2008, exclusively through Valve's Steam digital content delivery service.
-Versions were simultaneously released in Europe, including a retail Microsoft Windows version, on February 27, 2009.
+The game was released on September 30, 2008, in North America for the PlayStation 3 and Xbox 360, and the Windows version was released in North America on November 6, 2008, exclusively through Valve's Steam digital content delivery service.
+Versions were simultaneously released in Europe, including a retail Windows version, on February 27, 2009.
 The Japanese release was cancelled.
 On July 25, 2018, the game alongside Silent Hill HD Collection became backward compatible on Xbox One.